tre-ta/twitter-api/README.md

 ## Deployment

 Before the deployment begins, you'll need to set your Twitter API credentials.
 More specifically, the Token Bearer for authentication.
-This project provides a .env file on the root folder, all you have to do is replace it with your values:
+This project provides an .env file on the root folder, all you have to do is replace it with your values:

 ```